 Those feelings matter.
 They tell you what’s really important, and that’s exactly what you need to know.

-Fewer than four objectives suggests that the specific value and purpose of the unit is not clearly recognised and separated into its unique components.
+Fewer than four objectives suggest that the specific value and purpose of the unit is not clearly recognised and separated into its unique components.
 The unit objectives should be clearly different from those of other units performing different roles for the organisation, and show exactly what those differences are.
 There should be at least one separate objective for each of the Benefit, Cost, Danger, and Capability questions.

 A longer list of objectives (towards fifteen) is reasonable if the work unit has a collection of functions that are not tightly related into a single mission.
 A larger unit at a higher organisation level should not necessarily have a longer list of objectives.
 Higher-level units typically have single, inclusive missions, which will result in a shorter list of objectives.